vuejs/docs/src/glossary/index.md

 `provide` and `inject` are sometimes used to avoid *prop drilling*.
 They can also be used as an implicit way for a component to communicate with its slot contents.

-`provide` can also be used as the application level, making a value available to all components within that application.
+`provide` can also be used at the application level, making a value available to all components within that application.

 For more details see:
 - [Guide - provide / inject](/guide/components/provide-inject.html)

 ## reactive effect {#reactive-effect}

 A *reactive effect* is part of Vue's reactivity system.
-It refers to the process of tracking the dependencies of a function and re-running that function when those dependencies change.
+It refers to the process of tracking the dependencies of a function and re-running that function when the values of those dependencies change.

 `watchEffect()` is the most direct way to create an effect.
 Various other parts of Vue use effects internally. e.g. component rendering updates, `computed()` and `watch()`.